James-Voight/Bookshelf/README.md

 # BookShelf - React Native Expo App

 A cross-platform book tracking app built with React Native and Expo.
+To setup locally, add your env file information. free accounts can be used for everything except openAI which needs at least $5 deposited.

 ## Features